alfiosalanitri/wp-db-sync/README.md

 # wp-db-sync
-A simple bash script to import/export a wordpress database to current wordpress installation directory.
+A simple bash script to import/export a wordpress database to/from wordpress root directory.

 ## Installation
 - `sudo chmod +x /path/to/wp-db-sync`